MuditAtrey/Weather-TUI/README.md

 This project is open source and available under the [MIT License](LICENSE).

-Copyright (c) 2025 Mudita Trey
+Copyright (c) 2025 Mudit Atrey

 ## 👤 Author

-Created with ❤️ by Mudita Trey
+Created with ❤️ by Mudit Atrey

 ## 🙏 Acknowledgments